SteMak/cosmwasm_template/README.md

 ```rs
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]
 ```
-Derive implements features for a following structure:
+Derive implements features for the following structure:
-- Serialize - adds possibility to code the struct into JSON (is needed when other contracts try to get the storage)
+- Serialize - adds a possibility to code the struct into JSON (is needed when other contracts try to get the storage)
-- Deserialize - adds possibility to decode the struct from JSON
+- Deserialize - adds a possibility to decode the struct from JSON
-- Clone - adds possibility to create duplicate of the struct by calling struct_instance.clone()
+- Clone - adds a possibility to create a duplicate of the struct by calling struct_instance.clone()
-- Debug - adds possibility to use the structure in asserts
+- Debug - adds a possibility to use the structure in asserts
-- PartialEq - adds possibility to compare instances of the struct
+- PartialEq - adds a possibility to compare instances of the struct
-- JsonSchema - adds possibility to create JSON schema of the struct
+- JsonSchema - adds a possibility to create JSON schema of the struct

 ### Custom errors
 Custom errors are cool!
-You may specify your own error text with parameters
+You may specify your error text with parameters
 ```rs
 pub enum CustomError {
   #[error("Your access level is {have:?} and {needed:?} is needed")]